GHOne TV Presenter Questions the Impact of IShowSpeed’s Visit on Ghana’s Economy

 David Dzidzienyo Kotoku added:

-"The hatred on Okudzeto is real and we’re not surprised at all.
+"The hatred on Okudzeto is real, and we’re not surprised at all.
 The minister said, per the conversation WodeMaya has had with him behind the scenes, the ministry has agreed to offer Speed a Ghanaian passport.
 Meaning there had been an extensive deliberation on it, which I am sure the president has been informed about.
-But because of agenda, you sit in front of a camera to badmouth the minister in the name of journalism.
+But because of the agenda, you sit in front of a camera to badmouth the minister in the name of journalism.
 SMH."

 Abeiku Santana comments on jollof debate

-Speaking in an interview with Nana Romeo on Okay FM on January 27, Abeiku Santana denied reports that the GTA had a deal with Pizzaman Chickenman to ensure his brand received prominence during the global livestream.
+Speaking in an interview with Nana Romeo on Okay FM on January 27, Abeiku Santana denied reports that the GTA had a deal with Pizzaman Chickenman to ensure the brand received prominence during the global livestream.

 Source: YEN.com.gh